 Students who have been identified as requiring additional support will be included on a register.
 All students on the register will have their own confidential file containing:

 - Student record

 - Assessment records

 - Correspondence

 - Requests for Access Arrangements

 - Recommendations for individual help and inclusive classroom practice

-- Recommendations for individual help and inclusive classroom practice

 5. NATURE OF THE SUPPORT PROVIDED